alanbraz/bluemix-object-storage/README.md

 ## Description
-Manages the accounts, containers, and objects for the IBM Bluemix Object Storage service.
+Easily manage the accounts, containers, and objects for the IBM Bluemix Object Storage service.

 ## Install